datastax/zdm-proxy/migration/README.md

       }
       return nil
     }

+## Migrating Indexes

+After migrating the schema, any index of the table will be migrated.
+As per Astra database limits, if a table has more than one secondary index, the migration service will exit.

 ## Migrating Data

 Our Go script will connect to the source cluster first to pull data and schema information.
 After creating a predetermined number of threads, we will use the thread pool to first migrate all of the table schema.
 After all schema has been migrated, the thread pool will be used for table migration, using dsbulk to migrate the tables to the destination cluster concurrently.
 We are using sync.Mutex locks to ensure that the threads do not overwrite one another in the Checkpoint file.
 Migration pseudocode is shown below: